cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 Bitcoin has seen a consistent growth in meaningful transaction counts over time.
 Transaction counts generally follow/lead movements in price and align with Bitcoin's continued market dominance and position as a local reserve asset for the market.

-For Decred, it can be seen that transaction counts have been comparatively higher in the early years however have remained consistent and rangebound throughout its lifetime.
+For Decred, it can be seen that transaction counts have been comparatively higher in the early years however have remained consistent and range-bound throughout its lifetime.
 This indicates sluggish growth in new users and this trend can be observed across similar activity metrics like active addresses.
 Decred activity metrics also followed price during the 2016-17 bull market however with a notably weaker correlation strength to Bitcoin.

 A consistent baseline of DCR ticket activity makes up around 62% of the cumulative transaction count.
-This chart shows the aggregate for the three separate transactions through the ticket lifecycle: 1) UTXO aggregation 2) ticket purchase transaction and 3) vote transaction.
+This chart shows the aggregate for the three separate transactions through the ticket life cycle: 1) UTXO aggregation 2) ticket purchase transaction and 3) vote transaction.

 Since August 2019, the Decred on-chain privacy mixing protocol has been operational and was followed by an uptick in both transaction counts and active addresses.
 This is a result of both demand for privacy mixing as well as technical factors whereby mixes utilise more transactions and addresses during execution.